Staff interview with Ilkka Olli, Elinar’s System Team Leader

 But now it’s time to go back to that sportiness.
 “Static work in front of the computer requires a lot of exercises to counterbalance,” Olli explains.
 “It’s a very important part of overall well-being at work.”
 There is a regular schedule for playing badminton at the Pori Tennis Hall, and Olli coordinates its use.
 Badminton was chosen because of the ease of the sport and the low start-up threshold to get involved as many people as possible.
 In the field, Elinar’s employees play and chat on their free time once a week over team boundaries.

 For five years, Elinar’s team has also participated in the “Karhuviesti”, and Olli has been one of a few runners from Rauma to Pori.
 Last year, employees wondered about how more and more of the company’s 30 employees would be involved in the actual exercise instead of being part of the support group.
 “Then we found the Summer Night March (Kesäyön Marssi in Finnish), organized by the National Defense Training Association.
 We went to test the event with Mikko Hörkkö, CEO of Elinar,” says Olli.
-The relaxation and versatility of the event convinced them, so this spring there will be a large group of Elinarians marching in Yyteri’s summer night.
+The relaxation and versatility of the event convinced he, so this spring there will be a large group of Elinarians marching in Yyteri’s summer night.
 Olli plans to march 25 kilometers off the seaside landscape of Pori.